hnyu/taac/README.md

 On top of the basic ALF installation,
 - One task category **Terrain** requires installing [box2d-py](https://pypi.org/project/box2d-py/).
 - Two task categories (**Manipulation** and **Locomotion**) require installing [Mujoco](http://www.mujoco.org/).
-Our experiments use Mujoco 2.0 and a different version might result in a different task.
+Our experiments use Mujoco 2.0 and a different version might result in a different training result.
 So we suggest using this exact version for the reproduction purpose.
 Please follow the instructions at ``https://github.com/openai/mujoco-py``.
 - One task category **Driving** requires installing [CARLA](https://carla.org/) and we used version [0.9.9](https://carla-releases.s3.eu-west-3.amazonaws.com/Linux/CARLA_0.9.9.tar.gz) in the experiments.
 Installation instructions can be found in ``<ALF_ROOT>/alf/environments/suite_carla.py``.

 After the installation, clone this repo under ALF: